NapFounder/weniv_blog/blog/[20220510]_[web]_[Javascript]_[1.ng.png]_[JS(1~19).]_[].md

    A string must be enclosed in quotes ('' or "").

-3. Boolean : Logic type can be true or false
+3.Boolean : Logic type can be true or false

    ```javascript
    let fullAge = true;
    ```

-4. Undefined : A variable that has been declared but not assigned a value yet ('empty value')
+4.Undefined : A variable that has been declared but not assigned a value yet ('empty value')

    ```javascript
    let children;
    ```

-5. Null : An explicitly assigned empty value
+5.Null : An explicitly assigned empty value

-6. Symbol : A unique and immutable value (not commonly used for now)
+6.Symbol : A unique and immutable value (not commonly used for now)

-7. BigInt : Used for very large integers beyond the range of Number
+7.BigInt : Used for very large integers beyond the range of Number

 (BigInt and Symbol are rarely used in beginner-level JavaScript.)